jedington/MSSA/README.md

-# MSSA.Cash.Register
+# MSSA.Assignments
-MSSA Labs/Exercises progressively towards creating a Cash Register through .NET core console.
+MSSA Labs/Exercises progressively towards learning a combination of C# and ASP.NET.